-36. In the last few months has any doctor or nurse said that you are not getting enough vitamins and minerals?
-If so, what did they say you were missing?
+36. In the last few months, has any health professional said that you have a nutritional deficiency due to your eating habits (for example, low iron, low vitamin B12, low vitamin C)?
 Who told you this and how did they find out (e.g., blood test)?
 (Yes/No)

-Note: Record a yes answer only if a health professional has identified the deficiency
+Note: Record a yes answer only if a health professional has identified the deficiency. '

-If yes, please provide more specific details below:
+If yes, please provide more specific details:

-Note: Common nutritional deficiencies observed among individuals with ARFID include iron deficiency (anaemia), low Vitamin D, low Vitamin B12, low calcium, low folate, among others.
+Note: Common nutritional deficiencies observed among individuals with ARFID include iron deficiency (anaemia), low Vitamin D, low Vitamin B12, low calcium, low folate, among others